Vị Xuyên district

 Vị Xuyên is a rural district of Hà Giang province in the Northeast region of Vietnam.
-As of 2019 the district had a population of 110 465.
+As of 2019 the district had a population of 110,465.
 The district covers an area of 1,452 km2.
 The district capital lies at Vị Xuyên.

 A border crossing between Vietnam and China is located in the district at Thanh Thủy.
 The port of entry on the Chinese side of the border is Tianbao in Malipo county.

 History

 Until the Nguyễn dynasty saw the growth of Hà Giang, Vị Xuyên was the largest settlement in the area.

-Battle of Vi Xuyen is considered more fierce than the Chinese invasion into Vietnam in 1979.
+Battle of Laoshan is considered more fierce than the Chinese invasion into Vietnam in 1979.
 This battle lasted approximately four years - from late 1984 to 1989.
 China PLA was trying to take over Ha Giang's capital - Vi Xuyen, aiming to push into Vietnam's territory by 5 km.
 But, Vietnamese forces consisting of 9 divisions contained this ambition.
-The chains of attacks colloquially known as the Battle for Vi Xuyen saw both sides suffering casualties in the thousands.
+The chains of attacks colloquially known as the Battle of Laoshan saw both sides suffering casualties in the thousands.
 Until now, many missing in action Vietnamese soldiers, both regulars and irregulars have yet to be recorded.
-Estimation states as many as 3,000 deceased Vietnamese soldiers yet to be accounted for.
+Estimates state as many as 3,000 deceased Vietnamese soldiers have yet to be accounted for.